$ bausteinsicht init

 Exported: docs/diagrams/context.mmd

-$ bausteinsicht export-diagram --format json
+$ bausteinsicht export-diagram --view context --format json

 bausteinsicht export-sequence